This article has been checked for horticultural accuracy by Oliver Parsons.

 Wildflowers, which do best in nutrient-poor soils

-Manures are too rich for plants that are drought tolerant and which need a free-draining soil, or for those that do best on a poorer soil that is low in nutrients.
-Root vegetables such as carrots and parsnips shouldn’t be grown on freshly manured soil as the roots are likely to fork.
+Manures are too rich for drought-tolerant plants that need a free-draining soil, or for those that do best on a poorer soil that is low in nutrients.
+Root vegetables such as carrots and parsnips shouldn’t be grown on freshly manured soil as the roots are likely to fork as the plant reaches out in several directions for the plentiful nutrients.
 Soil that has been manured at least a year previously is fine.

 Hygiene precautions